MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Other MDM solutions

-Non-Microsoft MDM tools may be used to manage Arm-based Surface devices.
-For details, contact your MDM provider.
+Contact your MDM provider for details about how you can manage Arm-based Surface devices.

 ### Antivirus software